What is Java?

 What is Java used for?

-An enormous amount of applications and websites will not work unless you have Java installed, and more are created every day.
-Denying yourself Java is akin to denying yourself access to technological infrastructure.
-Java is advertised and esteemed for its fast performance, security, and reliability.
+An enormous amount of applications and websites use java and will not work unless you have Java installed.
+Denying yourself Java is essentially denying yourself access to technological infrastructure.

-From laptops to datacenters, game consoles to scientific supercomputers, cell phones to the Internet, Java is ubiquitous.
+From laptops to datacenters, game consoles to scientific supercomputers, cell phones to the Internet, Java is a go-to language.
+Some common uses of Java are listed below:

 What does Java do?